zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 When successfully authenticated, the response to the request is a JSON object, which contains information associated with the token, otherwise it returns a 401 status code.

+## Authentication Providers

+APIML contains two providers in order to handle authentication for the API Gateway: the `z/OSMF Authentication Provider` and the `Dummy Authentication Provider`.

 #### z/OSMF Authentication Provider

 The `z/OSMF Authentication Provider` allows API Gateway to authenticate with the z/OSMF service.